 Why should we take action on antibiotic resistance?

-Antibiotics are indispensible in all health care systems, and have paved the way for unprecedented medical and societal developments.
-Not taking action on antibiotic resistance, means we would have to face the loss of several prides of modern medicine; such as major surgery, organ transplantation, neonatal care, and cancer chemotherapy – none of which is possible without access to effective treatment for bacterial infections.
+Antibiotics are indispensable in all health care systems, and have paved the way for unprecedented medical and societal developments.
+Not taking action on antibiotic resistance, means we would have to face the loss of several prides of modern medicine, such as major surgery, organ transplantation, neonatal care, and cancer chemotherapy – none of which is possible without access to effective treatment for bacterial infections.
 This threat isn’t in the distant future; it can’t be put on hold.
 Without immediate global, coordinated action, we will suffer serious setbacks within a few years.

 How can I contribute to the contents of the Toolbox?

 The Toolbox is an ever-evolving collection of information and resources, and will be continuously updated over time, based on new findings as well as feedback from our users.
 If you have concrete suggestions for improvements, an experience, suggestions of resources or perhaps even some data to share from the field, please email us at: email@example.com.

 My organization wants to collaborate with the Toolbox.
 Is that a possibility, and how do we get in touch?